 Here's what some people with dementia have to say:

-You need to take care of your own emotional needs on an ongoing basis, not just the person with dementia’s needs.
+You need to take care of your own emotional needs on an ongoing basis, not just the needs of a person with dementia.
 Try these ideas:

 Loss of driving is just one of the many significant transitions you may